 Farmers who are involved in production process aim to maximize profit and minimize the cost by utilizing the resources efficiently.
 Irrational use of the resources leads to wastage of time, money, and labor, while also reduces productivity and profitability in agriculture (Subedi et al., 2020).
 Multiple studies had assessed the resource use pattern across several crop in different geographical regions across Nepal.
 Subedi et al. (2020) examined the profitability and resource use efficiency of rice production in the Jhapa district.
 Dhakal et al. (2019) assessed costs and benefits, as well as the resource use patterns in rice production across various landscapes in the Chitwan district.
-Sapkota et al. (2018) examined how efficiently are resource utilized in maize production in the Palpa district, whereas Dhakal et al. (2015) assessed resource use efficiency in mustard production in Chitwan.
+Sapkota et al. (2018) examined how efficiently are resources utilized in maize production in the Palpa district, whereas Dhakal et al. (2015) assessed resource use efficiency in mustard production in Chitwan.
 Similarly, Sapkota and Bajracharya (2018) examined resource use efficiency in potato cultivation in Nepal.
 All these studies analyzed the resource use pattern in production process, which is important to increase production, productivity, and profitability.
 As rice being major staple crop of Nepalese people, and Chitwan district recognized as the food basket of Nepal (MoAD, 2016), it is important to evaluate the current resource use pattern in rice cultivation as well as assess the profitability scenario of rice enterprise in Chitwan.
 Hence, this study aims to investigate the profitability and examine the resource use efficiency in current state, which is essential to increase production and productivity.

-Materials and methods
+Materials and method

 Study area

 The Chitwan district, situated in the Terai region of Nepal, was selected purposefully for study due to its socioeconomic and environmental characteristics.
 It is positioned between latitudes 27°21’45” to 27°52’30” North and longitudes 83°54’45” to 84°48’15” East.
 According to Kansakar and Amatya (1993), the elevation in Chitwan increases to 880 m near the Indian border, with a range of approximately 1876 m in the north and 141 m in the central region.
 The district has a fertile soil with a conducive climate suitable to cultivate diverse agricultural crops.
 It has subtropical climate, which is characterized by hot summers and cool winters.
-The average minimum and maximum temperature of the district was recorded 30.8 and 16.7 degrees, respectively, while the average annual precipitation was 2666 mm (Paudel et al., 2014).
+The average minimum and maximum temperature of the district was recorded 30.8 and 16.7 degrees, respectively, while the average annual precipitation was 2,666 mm (Paudel et al., 2014).

 The district consists of seven local administrative divisions: one metropolitan (Bharatpur Metropolitan City), five urban municipalities (Kalika Municipality, Khairahani Municipality, Madi Municipality, Ratnanagar Municipality, Rapti Municipality), and one rural municipality (Ichchhyakamana Rural Municipality).
 The selected primary rice-producing regions include the Parbatipur region of Bharatpur Metropolitan, Kalika wards 6 and 2 from Kalika Municipality, the Kathar and Kumroj regions from Khairahani Municipality, the Gadhyauli region from Rapti Municipality, and the Bachhauli region from Ratnanagar Municipality.
 This selection was made purposefully in consultation with officials from the Agriculture Knowledge Center, Chitwan.
 The majority of the selected regions were designated as rice zones by the Project Implementation Unit (PIU) of the Prime Minister Agricultural Modernization Project (PMAMP), Chitwan.
 The map of the study location is presented in Fig.1.